BauplanLabs/AI-for-Distributed-System-Design/README.md

 ## Setup

-### API Keys
+### API Keys for hosted LLMs

-Create a `.env` file in the `src` directory by copying `local.env` and filling it with your API keys (note: you can leave blanks the LLLM keys of models you don't plan to use).
-Since the paper reports results from both Anthropic and OpenAI models, the local file includes placheholders for both.
+Create a `.env` file in the `src` directory by copying `local.env` and filling it with your API keys.
+Since the paper reports results from both Anthropic and OpenAI models, the local file includes placheholders for both, and the `main.py` script *assert* on both keys being present - please modify as needed if you wish to use only one of the two providers.

 ### Python environment

 We use `uv` to manage the Python environment.
-To set up the environment, run:
+To set up the environment, just run:

 ```bash
 uv sync